What Happens If You Overfill Coolant In A Car?

 Coolant car check

-At most automotive hardware stores, you’ll find some kind of hand vacuum pump.
-A simple turkey baster or large syringe would also work.
+At most automotive hardware stores, you’ll find some kind of manual vacuum pump.
+A rudimentary turkey baster or large syringe would also work.

 Stick this in the coolant reservoir and remove as much liquid as necessary.
 (Don’t forget to throw it away or keep it in the garage as a tool from now on!)

-It’s usually a good idea to stop at the ‘MAX’ mark.
+It’s usually a wise idea to stop at the ‘MAX’ mark.
 That way, you’ll know if the levels are going down.

 These basic plastic tools shouldn’t cost you any more than $10.